I was not a good singer when I was young.

 - Practice speech-level singing.
 Speech-level singing means to only sing at your speaking volume.
 This ensures that your larynx stays relaxed, which helps you can hit new notes and also develops your muscle memory.

 - Stick your tongue out throughout the day.
 Yes, this is a bit strange, too, but in order to hit notes outside your range, your tongue needs to come forward in your mouth.
 Sticking it out throughout the day is a great way to train it to do so.

 - Practice a high-register song.
 Choose a song in the highest register you can comfortably manage and sing it several times a day, until it starts to become easy.
 Then move on to a song in the next range.

 - Practice a low-register song.
 Just like the previous exercise, but on the opposite end of your range.

 - Keep a steady flow of air.
-A common mistake singers make is to change how they exhale when they move up or down in their range.
+A common mistake singers make when learning how to sing better is to change how they exhale when they move up or down in their range.
 You want to always exhale at the same speed.